AdobeDocs/pass.en/help/authentication/tve-dashboard-mvpds.md

 The MVPDs section of the TVE Dashboard allows you to view the list of available MVPDs within the Adobe Pass Authentication ecosystem.

-When you go to the **MVPDs** section under **Configurations** in the left panel.
-A list of MVPDs with the key details nis displayed that includes:
+The **MVPDs** section under **Configurations** in the left panel displays a list of MVPDs with the key details that include:

-* **Display name**: The commercial name of the MVPD used in the user's picker.
+* **Display name**: The commercial name of the MVPD used in the user selection.

-* **MVPD Id**: A unique id  of the MVPD used for setting up a new integration in the system.
+* **MVPD Id**: A unique Id of MVPD used to set up a new integration in the system.

-To check if there is an active integration for a specific MVPD, enter the display name in **Search** at the top of the list.
+To check for an active integration of a specific MVPD, enter the display name in **Search** at the top of the list.